andieleee/CPE487/FinalProject/README.md

 ## Introduction

-Utilizing the keypad and the speaker, we created a single-scale piano.
+Utilizing the keypad and the speaker, we created a single-octave piano.
 Based on the image below as the key to how the piano is mapped, simple songs can be played

 ## Demo of the piano and Ode to Joy